Goncalves2525/real-estate-management-system/docs/sprintD/us019/01.requirements-engineering/Readme.md

-# US 019 -  I want to divide the set of all stores into two subsets
+# US 019 -  As a network manager, I want to divide the set of all stores into two subsets

 ## 1. Requirements Engineering